 Despite having the best experts in their ranks throughout the years, the team’s first Vuelta victory did not arrive until 2008, when a promising Greg Van Avermaet overtook Davide Rebellin and Juan Antonio Flecha in Sabiñánigo.
 If up until 2016 the Belgian Group had obtained four stage victories in the Spanish Tour, in 2017 Lotto Soudal became one of the driving forces of the peloton, doubling that number of partial victories.
 Tomasz Marczynkski, in Sagunt and Antequera; Sander Armée, in Santo Toribio de Liébana; and Thomas de Gendt, in Gijón; four new victories to add to their record in La Vuelta for Sergeant’s team.
-A steady rise that they maintained in 2018, with a new stage triumph by Jelle Wallays and the first King of the Mountain jersey for the team.
-Thomas De Gendt wore the polka dots, becoming the second Belgian rider in La Vuelta history to win in the mountain classification.
+A steady rise that they maintained in 2018, with a new stage triumph by Jelle Wallays and the first King of the Mountain jersey for the team with Thomas De Gendt.
+In 2020, Tim Wellens added his name besides those of Gilbert and Marczyinski as the only Lotto Soudal riders to obtain double victories in the Spanish tour.
+He did so with his triumphs at Sabiñánigo and Ourense.

 2008: Greg Van Avermaet in Sabiñánigo